Title Image

 STUDENT DIVISION (AGES 10-19)

-In June, students who successfully complete Level 3 and receive a recommendation from their instructor for matriculation to Level 4 for the Fall 2023 term may begin pointe in June upon approval from the Artistic Director if they participate in three technique classes weekly.
-This 1-hour intro to pointe class is designed for students with little to no pointe experience and is held on Saturdays from 1:00-2:00 p.m.
-Instructor approval is required to participate.
+Upon the recommendation of the Artistic Director, students who complete Level 3 and receive a recommendation from their instructor for matriculation to Level 4 for the Fall term may begin pointe if they participate in three technique classes weekly.
+This introduction to pointe class is designed for students with little to no pointe experience and is held on Saturdays in two summer sessions.
 New students must schedule a placement class to participate.

 Dress Code:

-Girls – Solid color ballet style leotard, footed pink or flesh toned tights, with matching pink or flesh toned ballet slippers.
+Girls—Solid-colored ballet-style leotard, footed pink or flesh-toned tights, and matching pink or flesh-toned ballet slippers.
 Tights and ballet slippers/pointe shoes must match.
-Pointe shoes required for Levels 4-8.
+Pointe shoes are required for Levels 4-8.

 Boys – Solid black or white tee-shirt, black athletic shorts or tights, black ballet shoes.

-Widely regarded as the standard for classical ballet training throughout the Greater New Haven area, New Haven Ballet offers students an opportunity to improve their technical skills and artistry through a premiere summer ballet intensive experience.
-During both Intensive Programs, dancers train daily in a pre-professional classical ballet curriculum, which is supplemented with Pilates, conditioning and stretch, pointe, and repertory classes.
-The Intensive also provides dancers with exposure to additional modalities of movement including West African, Latin, Broadway, and Contemporary dance taught by the finest teachers in the region.
-Students who participate for the full program can achieve marked improvement in strength, flexibility and technical ability, readying them for their upcoming Nutcracker season.
+As the standard for classical ballet training throughout Greater New Haven, New Haven Ballet offers students an opportunity to improve their technical skills and artistry through a premiere summer ballet intensive experience.
+During the Choate Residency, dancers train daily in a pre-professional classical ballet curriculum, supplemented with Pilates, conditioning and stretch, pointe, partnering, and repertory classes.
+Students achieve marked improvement in strength, flexibility, artistry, and technical ability, readying them for their upcoming Nutcracker season.
+The Choate Residency culminates in a performance at the Paul Mellon Arts Center in Wallingford.

 SLEEP AWAY SUMMER INTENSIVE

-New Haven Ballet invites students to audition for an all-inclusive immersive intensive that is designed to facilitate students reaching their full potential by strengthening their ballet technique and artistry in preparation for fall and Nutcracker auditions.
-This one week advanced intensive offered at Choate Rosemary Hall’s beautifully appointed facilities in Wallingford, Connecticut is for serious ballet students ages 12 years and older who are considering a career in dance.
-Daily classes may include ballet technique, pointe, variations, men’s class, partnering, Pilates and conditioning, contemporary, Latin, Broadway, and music theory.
-There will be a small performance at the conclusion of the intensive.
+New Haven Ballet invites students to audition for an all-inclusive immersive sleep-away intensive that is designed to facilitate students reaching their full potential by strengthening their ballet technique and artistry.
+This two-week advanced intensive offered at Choate Rosemary Hall’s beautifully appointed facilities in Wallingford, Connecticut, is for serious ballet students ages 11 years and older who are considering a dance career.
+Daily classes may include ballet technique, pointe, variations, men’s class, partnering, Pilates and conditioning, and more.
+There will be a performance on the last day of the intensive.
 There is no audition fee.
-Once admitted students are required to pay a 25% non-refundable deposit with the remainder due June 1.
+Once admitted, students must pay a 25% non-refundable deposit to hold their spot, with the remainder due June 1.
 Please download the brochure for additional information and submit an application form to apply.
-Girls should have minimum 2-years pointe work experience.
+Pointe students should have at least one year of pointe work experience or approval from the Artistic Director.

 Dress Code:

-Girls – Solid color ballet style leotard, footed pink or flesh toned tights, with matching pink or flesh toned ballet slippers.
+Girls – Solid color ballet style leotard, footed pink or flesh-toned tights, with matching pink or flesh-toned ballet slippers.
 Tights and ballet slippers/pointe shoes must match.
-Pointe shoes required.
+Pointe shoes are required.

 Boys – Solid black or white tee-shirt, black athletic shorts or tights, black ballet shoes.

-• A carefully structured program consisting of a full day of dance training designed to maximize progress over an intense week of study
+• A carefully structured program consisting of a full day of dance training designed to maximize progress over two intense weeks of study

 • Dancers focus on their artistry in addition to learning about the tools professional dancers use to enable them to improve and maintain a healthy body and mind